ehamiter/bookerics/README.md

 ## 📝 Development Status

-Bookerics is actively developed and continuously improving.
+`bookerics` is actively developed and continuously improving.
 While stable for daily use, new features are regularly added.

 ## 🤔 FAQ

 **Q. What?**
 A: It's bookmarks, but for Erics.
-So, bookerics.
+So, `bookerics`.
 Get it?

 **Q: That seems like it's marketed to a very niche group.**
 A: That's not a question.